raspberrypilearning/brain-game/en/step_7.md

 --- /task ---

 --- task ---
-Now add the block `animate`{:class="blockmoreblocks"} to happen after the costume switch:
+Now remove the other blocks and add the block `animate`{:class="blockmoreblocks"} to happen after the costume switch:

 ![Result sprite](images/result-sprite.png)